6 Study Hacks that a Scientist Would Approve

 2. Keep Your Brain Guessing

 Don't sit down to review just one topic.
-Rather, one great study tip for college is to review a variety of subjects in each session.
+Rather, one great study hack for college is to review a variety of subjects in each session.
 A number of researchers have shown that changing things up and tackling different topics forces your mind to see the similarities and differences between the content and therefore remember it better.
 It's also why math teachers will often give you several different kinds of problems to tackle rather than having you work on one type until you master it.
 You learn more if you have to actively choose which strategy to use when solving an equation.

 3. Change Up Your Location